kartikey-0/kartikey-0/README.md

 # About Me :)
 # 👋I'm Kartikey Saxena

-🎓 Computer Science student and a Frontend Developer from India 🇮🇳
+🎓 Computer Science student and a Frontend Developer

 ## 💻 About Me